josteinHellerud/jsonnet-test-data-examples/README.md

 ## Jsonnet test data examples
 This is some examples of how Jsonnet can be used to create JSON testdata.
-These are intented as inspiration, not a solution.
+This is intented as inspiration, not a solution.